Health Services

 Information about physicals

-State law requires a physical examination by a New York State-licensed physician for new entrants and students entering grades kindergarten, 1, 3, 5, 7, 9 and 11.
-The state recommends that this physical be performed by the family physician.
-The school physician does physicals only when the family has not arranged for the examination.
+State law requires a physical examination by a New York State-licensed physician for new entrants and students entering grades prekindergarten or kindergarten, 1, 3, 5, 7, 9 and 11.

 Information and forms to participate in sports

 All students grades 7-12 who desire to participate in interscholastic athletics must be cleared through the school Nurse’s Office.
-No student will be allowed to try out, practice or participate with any team without the required physical examination and completed Gray Card.
+No student will be allowed to try out, practice or participate with any team without the required physical examination and completed registration on Family ID.
 Learn more about physical examinations.

 Required Immunizations